 A graduate of Harvard, Putnam studied theatre and began her career working for Williamstown Theater Festival, McCarter Theater, Arena Stage, the ART, and others.
 She lives in Los Angeles with her husband and two children.

-President and CEO, Welle Entertainment
+President, Welle Entertainment

-Schulman has been the Board President of Women In Film, the industry’s leading advocacy organization for women in media, since 2011.
+Schulman has been the President of Women In Film, the industry’s leading advocacy organization for women in media, since 2011.
 Schulman is also a member of the Academy of Motion Pictures Arts and Sciences, a USC Stark Program producer’s mentor and has taught graduate level film producing at UCLA and the Dodge College of Film Media and Arts at Chapman University, where she was awarded an Honorary Doctorate.
 She has also served as a judge for the prestigious Samuel Goldwyn Writing Awards.
 She is a notable industry spokesperson and public speaker and most recently gave the 2016 media address for International Woman’s Day at the United Nations.
 Schulman is a graduate of Yale University, with a double major in Theater Studies and History of Art.
 She is the mother of one daughter and resides in Los Angeles, California.

 Executive Director, Women In Film Los Angeles